CornellLabofOrnithology/angular-styleguide/README.md

 ### Named vs Anonymous Functions
 ###### [Style [Y024](#style-y024)]

-  - Use named functions instead of passing an anonymous function in as a callback.
+  ~~- Use named functions instead of passing an anonymous function in as a callback.~~ We use named functions and pass them directly to the callback.
+This preserves the enhanced debuggability, but keeps things more concise.

   *Why?*: This produces more readable code, is much easier to debug, and reduces the amount of nested callback code.